 Why does CPSA provide MD Snapshot-Prescribing?

-We believe in supporting physicians through collaboration and tools that enable practice improvement.
-MD Snapshot-Prescribing is one such tool.
-Your prescribing profile is not a judgement on your practice—it is a mechanism to enable meaningful self-reflection that increases your prescribing awareness and allows you to optimize care for your patients.
+We believe in supporting physicians through collaboration and providing tools that enable practice improvement, and MD Snapshot-Prescribing is one such tool.
+We hope your Prescribing Snapshot allows for meaningful self-reflection that increases your prescribing awareness and allows you to optimize care for your patients.

 What do I do if there are people in my prescribing profile who are not my patients?